NDCLab/tfpca-tutorial/README.md

 |————————————`template_ptb_cache_out.m`

 This template script converts the average power and the total power respectively (in ../data_cache) from ptb format data to a format that is easy to plot/analyze.
-The output data (`AvgPower_resp_TFD.mat` and `TotalPower_resp_TFD.mat`) was stored in the `../extra_out_data` folder.
+The output data (`AvgPower_resp_TFD.mat` and `TotalPower_resp_TFD.mat`) was stored in the `../exported_data` folder.

 |————————————`template_ptb_pc_out.m`

 This template script applies the pc weights (based on the average power) to the average power and the total power respectively.
-The generated PC-weighted data (`Theta_AvgPower_resp_TFD_pcWeighted.mat` and `Theta_TotalPower_resp_TFD_pcWeighted.mat`) was stored in the `../extra_out_data` folder.
+The generated PC-weighted data (`Theta_AvgPower_resp_TFD_pcWeighted.mat` and `Theta_TotalPower_resp_TFD_pcWeighted.mat`) was stored in the `../exported_data` folder.

 |————————————`template_dbpower.m`

 This template script conducts dB power conversion to the average power and the total power respectively.
-The generated data (`AvgPower_resp_TFD_baseRemoved.mat` for the average power with dB power conversion and `TotalPower_resp_TFD_baseRemoved.mat` for the total power with dB power conversion) was stored in `../extra_out_data`.
+The generated data (`AvgPower_resp_TFD_baseRemoved.mat` for the average power with dB power conversion and `TotalPower_resp_TFD_baseRemoved.mat` for the total power with dB power conversion) was stored in `../exported_data`.

 |————————————`template_plots.m`

 This template script plots the results from `template_ptb_cache_out.m`, `emplate_ptb_pc_out.m` and `template_dbpower.m`.
 Specifically, it plots the total power  with dB power conversion, pc-weighted total power, topographical plots of pc-weighted total power, and the pc weight itself.

-|——————`extra_out_data`
+|——————`exported_data`

 This folder is populated with fore-mentioned dataset generated by scripts in the `scripts` folder.

 |——`new_analysis_template`

-This folder is a copy of the `analysis-template` folder, but with all output cache, data, and plots folders empty (`data_cache`, `output_data`, `output_plots` and `extra_out_data`).
+This folder is a copy of the `analysis-template` folder, but with all output cache, data, and plots folders empty (`data_cache`, `output_data`, `output_plots` and `exported_data`).
 So that users would use this folder to perform new analyses and/or follow along with the tutorial without needing to delete the example outputs.

 ## Glossary